 So there are a variety of products you can use to do this.
 None of these products are perfect, but we have found that hard boxes or cases are more consistently waterproof.
 The seals are not flexible so are less likely to leak.

 Get a bag that has a simple and secure waterproofing clamp at the top, like the ones made by Aquapac.
-The best sized model for snorkeling is the Aquapac Beltpac Waterproof Snorkeling Bag (pictured at right).
+The best sized model for snorkeling is the Aquapac Beltpac Waterproof Snorkeling Bag.
 It is the ideal size for passports, money, cell phones, etc.

-Aquapac also makes a smaller pouch sized for keys, money and ID, called the Keymaster (picture at right).
+Aquapac also makes a smaller pouch sized for keys, money and ID, called the Keymaster.
+You carry this with a neck lanyard.

-Kwik Tek makes a waterproof snorkeling wallet and a cell phone pouch that are comparable to the Aquapac ones (pictures at right).
+Kwik Tek makes a waterproof cell phone pouch called the DRY PAK.

-This is what we use (pictured on the top of the page), because it is very reliable and fits two passports, a wallet, keys, an iPod and a cell phone.
-But if you only have keys and some ID and money, we would probably go with one of the bags above.
+This is what we use (pictured on the top of the page) and recommend over a bag, because it is very reliable and fits two passports, a wallet, keys, an iPod and a cell phone.
+But if you only have keys, some ID and money, we would consider one of the well-reviewed bags above.

 Waterproof boxes are proving to be more challenging to find.
 Of course there are always Pelican Boxes, but they are only rated water-resistant, which is not good enough, especially if you dive down at all while snorkeling.
 And our favorite brand of underwater boxes, Otterbox, seems to be discontinuing the line.

-There are three things these boxes have that make them worth recommending: they have clear top options which is nice so that you can see if there is a leak; the waterproofing seals are the type that have worked for us on our waterproof boxes and camera housings; and they have loops on them so you can easily and securely strap them to your belt while snorkeling.
+There are three things these boxes have that make them worth recommending: the waterproofing seals are the type that have worked for us on our waterproof boxes and camera housings; they have loops on them so you can easily and securely strap them to your belt while snorkeling; and one of them has a clear top option which is nice so that you can see if there is a leak.

 Once you have your chosen bag or case, check your seals for any dirt or hair before you close your case EVERY SINGLE TIME.
 A tiny thing in your seal can cause a flood and your stuff is ruined.